-Led by Wilberforce, the abolitionists spent two decades trying to get Parliament to pass a law ending the slave trade.
+Led by William Wilberforce, the abolitionists spent two decades trying to get Parliament to pass a law ending the slave trade.

 In 1789, Wilberforce gave a three hour speech against slavery in Parliament.
 In 1791, Wilberforce presented to the House of Commons another Bill to abolish the slave trade.